-4.2.1 Frame- 1 - The protagonists and the environment
+4.2.1 Frame 1 - the protagonists and the environment

-In 148 stories (78% of the total), the main characters are real people, often representing the authors themselves or other kids slightly older than them.
-In 43% of the stories the protagonists are referred to as boys (55 times) or girls (27 times), but in many stories one or more adults are present.
-Adults are mostly men (77% of adults) and are often identified through their employment (e.g., farmer, scientist, explorer, rock star, hunter, lumberjack, astronaut, soccer player...).
-Scientists are mentioned as leading characters in 12 stories, 4 times as volcanologists, and 2 times as geologists.
-In 2 stories, the protagonists are related to civil protection.
-In a smaller number of cases, the adults are identified through their family relations with other characters (grandpa, husband, wife, mother, father).
-Often the protagonists are accompanied by friends or pets and in a few stories the animals are the leading characters.
-Fantasy characters appear in 54 stories and include princes and princesses, magicians and fairies, cartoon characters and superheroes, aliens, gods, and pirates.
-In a few cases, the volcano itself becomes a character, with anthropomorphic features.
+In 148 stories (78 % of the total), the main characters are real people, often representing the authors themselves or other kids slightly older than them.
+In 43 % of the stories, the protagonists are referred to as boys (55 times) or girls (27 times), but in many stories adults (one or more) are present.
+Adults are mostly men (77 % of adults) and are often identified through their employment (e.g. farmer, scientist, explorer, rock star, hunter, lumberjack, astronaut, or soccer player).
+Scientists are mentioned as leading characters in 12 stories, including 4 times as volcanologists and 2 times as geologists.
+In two stories, the protagonists are related to civil protection.
+In a smaller number of cases, the adults are identified through their family relations with other characters (grandpa, husband, wife, mother, or father).
+Often the protagonists are accompanied by friends or pets, and in a few stories, the animals are the leading characters.
+Fantasy characters appear in 54 stories and include princes and princesses, magicians and fairies, cartoon characters and superheroes, aliens, gods, and